What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 The other half is applying healthy hydration to your daily life.

-The majority of adults need adequate water intake to keep their bodies adequately hydrated.
-You might have to consider these three: activity level, climate, and medical condition.
+Most adults need adequate water intake to keep their bodies hydrated.
+Please consider these three: activity level, climate, and medical condition.

 Thirst is a natural indicator.
-It's a very human thing to feel.
-But still, it's better to aim for a certain quantity of glasses of clean water per day just to be sure.
+It's a very human feeling.
+But it's still better to aim for a specific number of glasses of clean water per day, just to be sure.

 Select water that has been filtered from a healthy process.
 Filtered water, mineral bottled water, or safe drinking tap water are healthy choices.

-All these kinds of water eliminate unhealthy impurities such as chemicals, chlorine, and bacteria without depriving the body of healthy minerals, promoting well-being.
+All these types of water eliminate harmful impurities such as chemicals, chlorine, and bacteria without depriving the body of essential minerals, thereby promoting well-being.

-But please, don't survive on distilled water or ultra-pure water for an extended duration.
+But please don't survive on distilled or ultra-pure water for an extended period.

-Although purified water is safe to consume in small quantities, the body functions improve when water contains electrolytes and nutrients.
+Although purified water is safe to consume in small quantities, bodily functions improve when it contains electrolytes and nutrients.

-Even more so if, after exercise or sweaty activities, there is a need to replace the electrolytes using mineral water or food with high salt content.
+Even more so if, after exercise or sweaty activities, there is a need to replace electrolytes with mineral water or high-salt foods

 Again, store water safely.
 Clean water, too, can become unsafe water if stored in dirty containers.